 The Directorate General of Foreign Trade has notified the online Procedure for transfer of Advance Authorization/EPCG Authorization in case of amalgamation/de-merger/acquisition.
-The Trade Notice 14/2021-22 dated 04.08.2021 announced that in case of amalgamation, de-merger, acquisition, or insolvency the export obligation or contingent liability are required to be transferred from the earlier entity to the new entity as required under the related laws and rules on the amalgamation, de-merger, acquisition and insolvency process.
-The current article briefs the Procedure for transfer of Advance Authorization/EPCG Authorization.
+The Trade Notice 14/2021-22 dated 04.08.2021 announced that in case of amalgamation, de-merger, investment, or insolvency, the export obligation or contingent liability is required to be transferred from the earlier entity to the new entity as required under the related laws and rules on the amalgamation, de-merger, acquisition and insolvency process.
+The current article briefs the Procedure for Advance Authorization/EPCG Authorization transfer.

 Modification of IEC

 It is essential to update every data of a company.
 That is, branch details, activity statuses like manufacture or merchant, address change, change in PAN card number, a director change, deletion or addition of a partner, and transfer of Advance Authorization/EPCG Authorization in the Import Export Code.

 If not done, there will be consequences during the import-export process due to the mismatched details in DGFT and customs.

 When an IEC holder seeks modification in its IEC and which involves a shift in its jurisdictional RA, a request to that effect will have to be made to RA concerned under whose jurisdiction the applicant exists

 Based on this request, the RA (Custodian of the IEC File till now) will process such requests and amend IEC, if found appropriate, under intimation to the RA under whose jurisdiction the applicant wants a transfer.
 The new RA shall allow the person in its new address to carry out necessary functions and apply for eligible benefits as per Foreign Trade Policy 2015 – 2020.